cuberoot-sw/cuberoot-sw.github.com/source/_posts/2013-02-27-rails-memcacheing-using-dalli.markdown

   $ /usr/local/bin/memcached -d -p 11211
 ```

-To Verify installations run
+To Verify installations run :
 ```
   $ gem install dalli
 ```

-Test it with a sample of code
+Test it with a sample of code on rails console :
 ```ruby
          require 'dalli'
           dc = Dalli::Client.new('localhost:11211')